 One of the on-demand delivery companies, Roadie, has implemented a model to save money by using drivers who are already on the way to the destination.
 You should enable technology to find nearby drivers to the destination that will help you save transportation costs.

 - Energy-efficient transportation

-To save the cost of delivery, you should consider energy-efficient transportation.
-For example, Postmates, the American Food Delivery Company, hires bike couriers for the delivery of small packages.
-Delivery via bikes cuts down costs because the maintenance of the bike is quite cheaper than that of car maintenance.
+To save on the cost of delivery, you should consider energy-efficient transportation.
+For example, Post-mates, the American Food Delivery Company, hires bike couriers to deliver small packages.
+Delivery via bikes cuts down costs because the bike’s maintenance is relatively cheaper than car maintenance.